FAQ

 What is the duration of the program?

 Given the hybrid structure of the program, students will enroll in two courses in the fall and two in the spring, and two in the summers.
 After two years of course work, students will take comprehensive exams in the fall of their third year and begin to work on a prospectus.
-The remainder of the program will be devoted to the dissertation, consisting of a total of four years.
+The remainder of the program will be devoted to writing the dissertation, consisting of a total of four years.

 Will students in the program receive financial assistance?